mariovida/node-url-parser/README.md

 # URL Parser application

-This is a Node.js-based web application that allows users to upload text files containing URLs.
-The application parses these URLs to extract information such as page titles and email addresses.
-The results are presented in a structured format, making it easy for users to view and analyze the data.
+This is a Node.js-based application that processes text files containing URLs.
+It parses these URLs to extract information such as page titles and email addresses.
+The results are displayed in a structured format via the command line for easy viewing.
+Additionally, the application also includes a web interface that allows users to upload `.txt` files for URL parsing.

 ![Web interface screenshot](web_interface.png)
 <em>Web interface screenshot (Running the application -> 3.
 Web usage)</em>